 Loan applications go through several stages before loan documents are actually printed.
 There’s the initial submission and documentation stage.
 It’s here where the loan officer reviews the application before submitting the loan through the automated underwriting system, or AUS.
 The AUS digitizes the application and runs it through an online app where a list of things needed to finalize the loan are delivered.
 This tells the loan officer what is needed to get the loan to the approval stage and get loan documents delivered to the settlement agent.
 These needed items issue a “conditional” approval based upon a review of the final information delivered: commonly knows as loan conditions.

-They’re called loan conditions and some are more important than others.
-Most of these conditions are relatively tame.
+Some loan conditions are more important than others.
+Most of these loan conditions are relatively tame.
 For example, all credit documents within a loan file should be no older than 30 days.
-If a pay check stub is say 45 days old, a loan condition will appear asking for an updated pay check stub.
-A loan condition will also ask for an appraisal supporting the stated value of the subject property.
+If a paycheck stub is 45 days old, a loan condition will appear asking for an updated paycheck stub.
+Some loan conditions will also ask for an appraisal supporting the stated value of the subject property.
 Two years of federal income tax returns for self-employed borrowers is also part of the conditional approval.
-These common items are typically referred to as “prior to doc” conditions which means loan documents may not be prepared until a requested item is reviewed and approve.
+These common items are typically referred to as “prior to doc” loan conditions which means loan documents may not be prepared until a requested item is reviewed and approve.